davidtos/virtual_thread_workshop/README.md

 that step.
 Each step has a branch inside this git repo with the same name.
 If you are falling behind please say so, then we can adjust the speed of the workshop :-) or you can also check at the branch of the next step.

+## Requirements
+To following along with this workshop you need the following things:

+- Java 21
+- Check out and run the project in [this repository](https://github.com/davidtos/workshop_server).
+- Check out this repository if you haven't done so already

 # TL;DR
 - Let's build a web scraper!
 - Run the Spring project inside [this repository](https://github.com/davidtos/workshop_server), it has the web server we scrape inside it
 - Follow along with the steps below (Ron and David give some theory, hints and background info between steps)
-- Already done and want to start the next step? go head! :-)
+- Already done and want to start with the next step? go head! :-)
 - Any questions?
 Feel free to ask!
+We are happy to answer them

 # The steps of the workshop:
 Just follow along with the following steps.
 If you have any questions feel free to ask Ron and I are there to answer them.